ernierasta/linux-on-huawei-matebook-16/README.md

 `ACTION=="add", SUBSYSTEM=="input", TEST=="power/control", ATTR{power/control}="on"`

 **Tested**: Looks promissing, but I will update info here after few days/week, as I am not sure, this is a solution.
-**UPDATE**: It seems that this really solves problem with bluetooth, no problem for few days.
-If I will not add another update - consider it solved!
+**UPDATE**: ~~It seems that this really solves problem with bluetooth, no problem for few days.
+If I will not add another update - consider it solved!~~
+**UPDATE2**: Unfortunately bluetooth still has problems from time to time.

 ## Dying touchpad aka most annoying problem ever